scramjetorg/transform-hub/docs/read-more/how-to-write-a-sequence.md

 ### Typescript

 If you typed your Sequence using appropriate "App" type (ReadableApp, WritableApp, TransformApp), then the `this` context should be already typed.
-Alternatively, you can use [AppContext](https://hub.scramjet.org/docs/types/AppContext#interface-appcontextappconfigtype-state) to do it maunally.
+Alternatively, you can use [AppContext](https://docs.scramjet.org/platform/app-reference) to do it manually.

 ```ts
 export default function(this: AppContext<{}, void>) { ... }